Dorset farmers commitment to food production and environment

 They grow six metre wild flower margins around fields and sometimes across them and are rejuvenating and planting new hedges.

-George said: “Nature has taken a battering from many historic farming methods, as well as from house and road building, sewage pollution of rivers and the endless stream of delivery vans flying all across the country, but I’m disappointed that there is no mention of farming being part of the answer to the council’s declaration of a ‘nature emergency’.
+George added: “Nature has taken a battering from many historic farming methods, as well as from house and road building, sewage pollution of rivers and the endless stream of delivery vans flying all across the country, but I’m disappointed that there is no mention of farming being part of the answer to the council’s declaration of a ‘nature emergency’.

 “Many farmers are doing fantastic work to bring back nature into the countryside – they are re-discovering the value of providing new habitat for the natural predators of crop pests, of growing crops that fix their own fertiliser from the atmosphere and are paying more attention to soil health, and much of this is encouraged by the newly introduced Sustainable Farming Incentives now on offer from Defra.”